ReAct funding

 We’re a trusted and established training provider.
 We’ve guided learners to meet and exceed their career goals for more than 50 years.
 Our expertise and experience put us in a prime position to help hundreds of workers who’ve been made redundant.

-Our learners recommend us for our chosen awarding bodies, people and one-to-one service.
+Learners recommend us for our chosen awarding bodies, people and one-to-one service.
 Our whole team is poised to help you from the moment you’re put on notice of redundancy.
 They’ll direct you towards market-leading qualifications that make your CV competitive in the job market and give you the confidence to get back to work.

 We promise that our course theory will translate to your new workplace.
 Learning transfer is at the heart of everything we do.
 That means your newly found skills are best practice, relevant, noticeable, impressive and impactful.